jasminegoel/question-classification/README.md

 ## Input files
-[I have used training data from following link] (http://cogcomp.cs.illinois.edu/Data/QA/QC/train_5500.label)
+[I have used training data from following link] (http://cogcomp.cs.illinois.edu/Data/QA/QC/train_5500.label) The data is further split into train and test data.

-### Training Data Description
+### Data Description
 Training data comprises of different questions and categories.
-For eg : DESC:manner How did serfdom develop in and then leave Russia ?
+For eg :

+DESC:manner How did serfdom develop in and then leave Russia ?
 ENTY:cremat What films featured the character Popeye Doyle ?

 Each question can be classified into following six categories